biometrician/nonlinear_visualisation/how_to.md

 * Prepare the explanation.html following these steps:
   + knit to HTML

-  + comment out "!DOCTYPE html"
+  + comment out or delete "!DOCTYPE html"

   + delete the complete head and add the following text
       <head>